niccokunzmann/niccokunzmann.github.io/dichtungen/_posts/2016-12-22-santa-clause-is-coming-to-drown.md

   He is some kind of god
 ( He is (kind of) a god )
   and he should be dismissed,
-  'case there shall be only one god around!
+  'cause there shall be only one god around!

   If he knows when you are sleeping
   And he knows when you're awake